nz-social-wellbeing-agency/mha_data_definition/README.md

 Standard definition of mental health and addictions (MHA) service access based on available data in the IDI

 ## Overview
 This folder contains all the code necessary to build the MHA data foundation definition.
-The detailed data definition documentation is being finalised and will be uploaded before the end of May.
+The detailed data definition documentation is available in the docs folder.

 The code for the MHA phase 1 analysis will be made available when the results are published.